 Despite their best efforts, companies continue to be at risk from data attacks that can be costly.
 Ransomware attacks, for instance, have been in the news, as major companies like JBS Foods have fallen victim and have been forced to pay significant ransom amounts in order to get their data back.

-Companies that fail to take appropriate steps to protect their data, and the personal information of customers and employees (e.g., credit card information, health data, etc.) are not only at risk of having to pay ransom to hackers, but of facing massive backlash when private data is stolen risking customer and employee goodwill and personal information.
+Companies that fail to take appropriate steps to protect their data create security issues in the workplace.
+The personal information of their customers and employees (e.g., credit card information, health data, etc.) are not only at risk, but the companies also risk facing massive backlash when private data is stolen, which can adversely impact customer and employee goodwill.

-When security becomes a top priority, though, and one that is part of an ongoing process of communication and education, companies can realize positive outcomes.
+When work from home data security and privacy become a top priority that is part of an ongoing process of communication and education, companies can realize positive outcomes.
 Keeping data safe is obviously one important outcome.
 Others include establishing trust and building better relationships with customers and staff and avoiding the negative media backlash that can occur when data is at risk.

-New Security Concerns in a Hybrid Work Environment
+New Security Concerns in Remote and Hybrid Work Environments

-In a suddenly remote-first work environment that took hold at the beginning of the pandemic and that is continuing as a hybrid work environment for the foreseeable future, companies face new security concerns.
+In a suddenly remote-first work environment that took hold at the beginning of the pandemic and that is continuing as a hybrid work environment for the foreseeable future, companies face new data security and privacy concerns.

 When data is on-premise or controlled by the company and its IT leaders, it is arguably safer than when data is subject to risk at a wide range of locations where employees may live or choose to work.

 In addition, laws like the GDPR, UK Privacy Shield, and New York’s Cybersecurity Regulations require adequate third-party data security management, including vendors and outside law firms.
 The Association of Corporate Counsel‘s Model Information Protection and Security Controls for Outside Counsel Possessing Company Confidential Information is a guide that can help companies prepare.